-Connecting devices to a USB Type-C port
+Connecting devices to a USB Type-C port (select products only)

-- NOTE: To connect a USB Type-C device to your computer, you need a USB Type-C cable, purchased separately. - 1.
-Connect one end of the USB Type-C cable to the USB Type-C port on the computer.
+To connect a USB Type-C device to your computer, you need a USB Type-C cable, purchased separately.

+1. Connect one end of the USB Type-C cable to the USB Type-C port on the computer.